daria-marczak/cooknade/README.md

 # Cooknade

 Application for storing, finding and creating new recipes.
-Created in order to learn how to configure PWA apps and Vue.
+Created in order to learn how to configure PWA apps and get a better grasp of Vue, as well as backend technologies mentioned below.

 ## Start the application